sr-stanley/adds-vm-creation/README.md

 ---

-### Step 8 - Configure the Client VMs DNS settings to DC-1 VMs private IP address
+### Step 8 - Configure the Client VMs DNS Settings to DC-1 VMs Private IP Address

 **First, minimize the Remote Desktop Connection and go back into Azure → Select your DC-1 VM and locate the Private IP Address and copy it.**